Abishek1027/m1-projectgoal/Report/usb_prot.rst

 Overview and concept
 =============================
 The ``USB Protocol`` is run by the ``usb_prot_task`` with uses API functions of ``endor_diag_prot``-module.
-The task is a thread that is initialized and startet by the device manager and running with a delay of n.
+The task is a thread that is initialized and started by the device manager and running with a delay of n.
 When in the task a new data is received, it will be parsed und translated.
 After a valid command is found, it will be forwarded to the ``Diagnosis and Update Unit``.
 A response will be sent b to the ``endor-os-abstraction``.